Early Warning Signs of Cancer

 - Testicular Irregularities

 One Last Thing to Keep in Mind

-All of these signs can be an indication of cancer but they can also be an indication of much simpler problems.
-The initial step to take when you first observe a problem with your pet is to call your veterinarian and schedule an exam.
+All of these signs can be an indication of cancer, but they can also be an indication of much simpler problems.
+When you first observe a problem with your pet, the initial step is to call your veterinarian and schedule an exam.
 Don’t wait!